RomualdRousseau/PyAny2Json/docs/tutorial_2.md

 ## Load base model

 To parse a document, PyArchery needs a model that will contains the parameters required to the parsing.
-Instead to start /from an empty Model (See [Tutorial 10](tutorial_10.md)), we will start from an existing one and we will adapt it for our document.
+Instead to start /from an empty Model, we will start from an existing one and we will adapt it for our document.
 You can find a list and details of all models [here](https://github.com/RomualdRousseau/Archeryarchery-models).

 The base model, we will use, is "sales-english" that has been trained on 200+ english documents containing distributor data and with a large range of different layouts.